Code-Institute-Submissions/JamesLStudent-Milestone_One/README.md

  - dropdown menu (https://stackoverflow.com/questions/44832572/pure-css-clickable-dropdown)
 I also used this website for colour selection:
  - https://htmlcolorcodes.com/color-picker/
+I used WC3 Validator to ensure mu code was error-free: https://validator.w3.org/

 ## Media
 The photos used in this site were obtained from google images, but their original sources follow: